There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 The local app of choice.
 Image by Jirapong Manustrong on Shutterstock.

-This app is super-popular and is used by more than one billion Chinese people.
+This is a super-popular app in China and is used by more than one billion people.

 WeChat is China’s version of WhatsApp or Facebook, but with a lot more functionality like paying for things, catching public transport and booking tickets.